shihabshahrier/sudoku-web/README.md

 2. **Solution Validation**: Ensures each puzzle has exactly one valid solution
 3. **PDF Creation**: Generates a PDF with both puzzles and solutions, optimized for printing

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments

-- Inspired by the need for high-quality Sudoku puzzles for printing
-- Built with modern web technologies for a great user experience